TOGETHER + THROUGH

 HOW DO I CONTINUE WORKING WITH TOGETHER + THROUGH?

-After our trainings, we offer a 30-minute check in with all of our clients (at no additional cost!)
+After our trainings, we offer a free + optional 30-minute check in to all of our clients.
 In that conversation, we can discuss follow-up or additional sessions to address ongoing needs.

 WEBINAR DATE: OCTOBER 25, 2020

 Description: A 90-minute interactive webinar on tools to strengthen relationships between two campus entities that are often tasked with supporting marginalized students.
 The multidisciplinary panel consists of practitioners with various clinical and higher education experiences.
 For a copy of the webinar, please contact us here.